 - Mobile optimization (page speed, local SEO, etc.)

 - Keyword-rich URLs and metadata, such as descriptions, images, etc.

 - Off-page SEO, including social media

 - Using media such as videos, images, infographics, etc.

 As you can see, SEO has a wide variety of elements that you need to optimize for.
 While Google TrustRank is a key part of any SEO strategy, you should also work on enhancing the other features on this SEO checklist.

 SEO can be quite the undertaking.
 Even enhancing your TrustRank score will involve lots of research and outreach in order to build your site authority.
 And Google’s algorithm is constantly changing, making your SEO game a moving target.

 As you work to boost your sitewide SEO strategy, you can lean on our breadth of SEO expertise.
-Here at Embarque, we’re SEO experts who know what to look for to beat out your keyword competition.
+Here at Embarque, we’re SEO and SaaS SEO experts who know what to look for to beat out your keyword competition.
 Reach out to our team so we can start researching and building links for your brand today.